SignPath/Website-old/src/code-signing/2_theory.md

 Note: While the latter occurs less often, it would indirectly create a security problem: having a large number of legitimately signed binaries without time stamps would strongly discourage revocation of compromised certificates.

-Certificate authorities that issue code signing certificates must also offer free a time stamping service.
+Certificate authorities that issue code signing certificates must also offer a free time stamping service.
 However, they usually apply quotas to individual client IP addresses and do not guarantee service availability, which sometimes leads to problems in automated code signing scenarios.

-!!! warning ![Warning](warning.png) Always time-stamp your signatures If your code is signed without time stamp, all signatures will immediately become invalid if you have to revoke your certificate.
+!!! warning ![Warning](warning.png) Always time-stamp your signatures If your code is signed without a time stamp, all signatures will immediately become invalid if you have to revoke your certificate.
 This can cause considerable trouble, especially if you need to re-build and re-distribute older releases.
 Since this might even keep people from revoking compromised certificates, it is also a security risk.

 Note that the same is true for invalid time stamps as well as for weak time stamps that will eventually be rejected by client software, such as SHA-1.
 !!!